• Skip to primary navigation

 Youtube Lessons for a Shoestring Budget

 Number one go to now is YouTube.
-There are so many videos to watch and literally learn anything you want.
+There are so many videos to watch for music lessons and literally learn anything you want.
 YouTube is a great tool for tutorials.
 I am convinced that if I were still in high school this would have been my home economics go to.
 We have used Youtube to learn the guitar, but not long term.
 Likewise, there has to be some patience and self discipline to learn on a tutorial.
 On the other hand, it is a free resource and works great on a shoestring budget.

 Also, there are several online music apps that can be used to help with music lessons!